 Financial services action plan

-Our six-point action plan outlines important steps you can take to support customers and staff that are likely to be affected by dementia, either directly or indirectly.
+In addition to the guide our six-point action plan helps you to develop a step by step plan to support customers and staff that are likely to be affected by dementia, either directly or indirectly.

 You have the option of selecting various actions which you believe you can achieve within the next 12 months.
 Our team can then provide information and support to enable your organisation to do this.